Mobile carrier 2degrees wants the Commerce Commission to step into the 700 MHz spectrum auction.

 You could also argue that auctioning the remaining spectrum to the highest bidder will maximise the economic value of the spectrum and deliver the greatest benefit to the largest number of New Zealanders.

-In truth it’s unlikely 2degrees will get its way.
+It’s unlikely 2degrees will get its way.
 There’s little political support for its position and no mobs of interest groups lighting torches and gathering pitchforks to march in the company’s defence.

 That won’t happen until someone – perhaps the Prime Minster – blurts out in public there’s a possibility the company will go bankrupt.
 Which is the kind of thing that just doesn’t happen in the real world.